 Precious coral is a prime example of the detrimental environmental impact that humans can cause in their quest for a gem.
 Most often fashioned into beads, cabochons, or carvings, precious coral is made from the vivid pink or red skeleton of marine coral.
 The oxblood coral craze reached such dizzying proportions that delicate reef ecosystems are threatened by over harvesting of coral.
+Some forms of coral, specifically black corals have been associated with mystical powers, harvested and are now considered an endangered species.
 Many people do not realize that in addition to being a main feature of one of the biggest jewelry trends of the last decade, the red coral is actually an animal whose environment is being depleted and whose future is in danger.
 Some major retailers refuse to sell coral jewelry for this reason.

 Even wonder what the difference is between freshwater and akoya pearls?
 And why akoyas cost so much more?
 It’s simple.
 Freshwater pearls are grown in, well obviously, freshwater mollusks, while the akoya oyster is a saltwater inhabitant.
 Freshwater pearls are usually all nacre, but lack the deep lustre of their saltwater (akoya) counterparts.
 Furthermore, akoya pearls are round, or nearly round; a characteristic that freshwater pearls rarely posses.
 And finally, akoya pearls are much more rare, and therefore, more valuable (and more expensive!)
 Freshwater pearls have a beauty all their own, and are a great bargain when compared to their saltwater cousins.
 But in a nutshell, akoya pearls are rounder, rarer, and more lustrous, and so they command the higher price.